AI strategy sprint

 The sprint turns a scattered list of AI ideas into a prioritised roadmap with clear delivery sequencing.

-It gives executive, finance, and risk stakeholders a common operating language before technical work begins.
+It gives executive, finance, and risk stakeholders a shared view of the workflow before technical work begins.

-The output is practical enough to shape the first squad, first budget, and first governance cadence immediately.
+The output is practical enough to shape the first squad, first budget, and first delivery cadence.

 This is usually the right starting point when leadership sees real opportunity but the organisation still lacks a shared plan for where AI should land first.

-We run a structured sprint to prioritise use cases, quantify value, and outline the delivery approach and governance plan.
+We run a focused sprint to prioritise use cases, estimate value, and outline the first delivery path without turning the work into a long strategy exercise.

-Output includes investment model, talent plan, and delivery cadence so teams can launch immediately after the sprint.
+Output includes the first backlog, investment model, team shape, risks, and delivery cadence so teams can move from decision to build.

-Risk, compliance, and change-management needs are captured alongside technical recommendations and baked into the plan.
+Compliance, security, adoption, and change-management needs are captured alongside technical recommendations instead of bolted on later.

 Capabilities